JacobChalk/TIM/README.md

 - The video metadata of the dataset
 - The feature time intervals for training and valdiation splits

-**NOTE:** These annotation files have been cleaned to be compatible with the TIM codebase.
+**NOTE:** These annotation files have been altered to be compatible with the TIM codebase.

 ## Training and Evaluating TIM